 Step cuts, such as emerald and Asscher, are gorgeous options if you love Art Deco design.
 As for the brilliant cut, you can think of it as an updated (and much more precise) version of diamond styles that were popular in the late 19th and early 20th centuries, such as old mine cuts and old European cuts.
-All three cuts are designed with a high number of facets to achieve major sparkle, but what you choose ultimately depends on your personal preference.
-A round brilliant cut will radiate light, while old mine, rose cut, and European cuts are more rare and will draw the eye into the center of the stone.
+All three cuts are designed with a high number of facets—the flat parts of the gemstone that reflect light—to achieve major sparkle, but what you choose ultimately depends on your personal preference.
+A round brilliant cut will radiate light, while old mine, rose cut, and European cuts are more rare and have a bespoke, heirloom look to them.

 Two- and Three-Stone Engagement Rings